aj-foster/aj-foster.com/pages/index.md

 # Hello there

-I'm AJ, a software developer at Pluralsight.
+I'm AJ, a software developer at CodeSandbox.
 My interests in education and software lead me to...

-- Create interactive content on Pluralsight's Skills platform
+- Create [educational content](https://www.pluralsight.com/authors/aj-foster) on Pluralsight's Skills platform
 - Volunteer with _FIRST_ Tech Challenge events and teams
 - Build things that move around the room or light up the screen